Sanglorian/orcus/Orcus Rulebook - current.md

 **Allies and Enemies:** You choose who your allies are when you use a power.
 Your enemies are any creatures you do not choose as your allies.
 A creature can choose to not count as your ally for the purposes of a power.

-**A Clear Path to the Target:** To target something with a Ranged or Far power, you must have a clear path to it, so it can’t be behind total cover.
+**A Clear Path to the Target:** To target something with a ranged or far power, you must have a clear path to it, so it can’t be behind total cover.

 If you place an area of effect at a point that you can’t see and an obstruction, such as a wall, is between you and that point, the point of origin comes into being on the near side of that obstruction.